1 John 1

 John opens by testifying as an eyewitness to the incarnate Word of life so that his readers may share true fellowship with the Father and the Son and experience a joy brought to fullness in Christ.

-1 That which was from the beginning, that which we have heard, that which we have seen with our eyes, that which we saw, and our hands touched, concerning the Word of life
+1 That which was from the beginning, which we have heard, which we have seen with our own eyes, which we have gazed upon and touched with our own hands—this is the Word of life.

-2 (and the life was revealed, and we have seen, and testify, and declare to you the life, the eternal life, which was with the Father, and was revealed to us);
+2 And this is the life that was revealed; we have seen it and testified to it, and we proclaim to you the eternal life that was with the Father and was revealed to us.

 The apostolic message brings believers into fellowship with the apostolic church and ultimately with the Father and the Son.

-3 that which we have seen and heard we declare to you, that you also may have fellowship with us.
-Yes, and our fellowship is with the Father, and with his Son, Jesus Christ.
+3 We proclaim to you what we have seen and heard, so that you also may have fellowship with us.
+And this fellowship of ours is with the Father and with His Son, Jesus Christ.

-4 And we write these things to you, that our joy may be fulfilled.
+4 We write these things so that our joy may be complete.

 Because God is light, fellowship with him is never morally neutral or truth-detached.